- Making extra payments can help you quickly reduce student loan balances.

 Pay it off and boost savings

 Taking steps to pay off your student loans quickly can be extremely helpful to your financial picture even if it’s painful over the short term.
 Making loan payments can be stressful and getting out of debt can be a huge relief—both emotionally and to your budget.
-Just remember that there may be opportunity costs in terms of investments you could have made.
 Evaluate all of your options and decide which makes sense for you now.

 See if there is a better way to pay off your student loans.